Ente Kuttikalude Achan

 Ente Kuttikalude Achan (English: Father of my children) is an Indian soap opera that premiered on 29 March 2021 on Mazhavil Manorama and streams on Manorama Max.
 The show stars Tessa Joseph and Kiran Nambiar as the protagonists, and Poojitha Menon as the antagonist and is directed by Purushothaman V. This show is a remake of Ekta Kapoor's Kya Hua Tera Vaada.

 Plot

 The plot revolves around the life of Ashok, Anupama and their three kids who live happily.
-Things take a turn as relationship issues happen as Ashok's ex-girlfriend Sangeetha Raj joins his company as a new manager.
-Later, Ashok moves in with Sangeetha and files a divorce against Anupama.
+Things take a turn as relationship as Ashok's ex-girlfriend Sangeetha Raj joins his company as a new manager.
+Later, Ashok moves in with Sangeetha and files for a divorce against Anupama.